HomeMy WebLinkAbout1937-06-22 4e9V

 Andrew M. Purdham, Robert Drinan, Eugene Villemaine,

-Joseph Caselli, L. J. Whitten and N. G. Grafton,
+Reed Street Joseph Casein, L. J. Whitten and N. G. Grafton,

-James M. Burr and lands of corners unknown to North
+Easement.
+James M. Burr and lands of cwners unknown to North

 Lexington Brook so called; together with an easement